oracle-livelabs/pts/upgrade-to-19c/verify-the-environment/verify-the-environment.md

 In this lab, you will

 - Connect to the hands-on lab client
-- Optionally connect using a ssh client
+- Optionally connect using an ssh client
-- Setup the lab instructions inside the lab client

 ### Prerequisites ###